Compare the Australia's cheap personal loans

 When you get ahead in paying off one of these personal loans, the redraw facility will allow you to withdraw the surplus funds, subject to your lender's terms and conditions, so you can enjoy greater financial flexibility while bringing you closer to making an early exit from your personal loan.

-Secured or unsecured personal loans – what is cheaper?
+Secured or unsecured personal loans: what's cheaper?

-On average, secured personal loans are the cheaper choice.
+On average, secured personal loans are the cheaper or more cost-effective choice.
 If you already own a car, or have equity in property, you may be able to guarantee your personal loan against the value of your asset.
 These secured personal often have lower interest rates due to their reduced lender risk, allowing you to enjoy cheaper loan repayments.

 If you don't have access to an asset with enough value to secure your personal loan, or if you'd rather not risk potentially losing your asset if you're unable to make your loan repayments, there is the option of an unsecured personal loan.